Talk to the team

 Unlike regular boilers that require a separate cold water tank, system boilers only need a hot water cylinder, usually placed in an airing cupboard.
 This makes them a good choice for homes with limited or no loft space, as they don't require the additional space for a tank, making them more compact and easier to fit in smaller properties.

 For homes looking to upgrade from a conventional boiler system, a system boiler offers a straightforward transition.
-They can utilize the existing pipework and radiators, making the switch less disruptive and more cost-effective.
+They can utilise the existing pipework and radiators, making the switch less disruptive and more cost-effective.
 This ease of integration is a significant advantage for older properties or those seeking an upgrade without extensive modifications.

 System boilers rely on the mains water pressure to deliver hot water.
-Homes with a stable and adequate mains pressure can maximize the efficiency and performance of a system boiler, ensuring that hot water is readily available when needed without fluctuations in pressure.
+Homes with a stable and adequate mains pressure can maximise the efficiency and performance of a system boiler, ensuring that hot water is readily available when needed without fluctuations in pressure.

 Many system boilers are compatible with solar thermal systems, making them an excellent option for eco-conscious households looking to reduce their carbon footprint and harness renewable energy sources.
 This compatibility allows homeowners to enjoy lower energy bills and contribute to a greener environment.